(Last Update 10/14/13 at 6:00 pm)

 Application For Entry - All applicants for entry to exhibit any animal or article in the Fair must be registered using either (1) the Online Entry System or (2) mail an Official SC State Fair department entry form of the current year to the address indicated on the entry form, or (3) deliver to the SC State Fair Dowling Administration Building to be received by the time stated on the Entry Registration form (closing dates vary with each department).

-Entry forms are available during the Open Entry Registration Period (July and August) on the SC State Fair web site Online Premium Guide and at the SC State Fair office.
+Entry forms are available during the Open Entry Registration Period (July and August) on the SC State Fair web site Online Premium Guide and at the SC State Fair Administration Office (Dowling Building).
 Entry forms may be duplicated.
-The Fair does not publish a hard copy premium guide (since 2001).
+Since 2001, the South Carolina State Fair has not published a hard copy premium guide.

 Late Entry Registration Period - A Late Fee of $25 per exhibitor will be imposed during the Late Entry Registration Period.